-The development respects and builds on the amenity values and character of Rolleston.
-It proposes a reserve to provide a break in the built form and an amenity space within the Site.
+The development respects and builds on the amenity values and character of West Melton.
+It proposes a number of reserves to provide a break in the built form and an amenity space within the Site.

 UG-P11 When zoning land to establish any new urban area or to extend any township boundary, avoid reverse sensitivity effects on: